cloudqubes/cloudqubes.github.io/_drafts/2023-07-01-3-usecases-of-kubernetes-ingress.md

 If all Pods are in `Running ` status, you can proceed to the next step.

 # number-crunch application

-The application we are going to use is [number-crunch](https://github.com/cloudqubes/number-crunch) which is a simple HTTP server with two endpoints.
+We will use [number-crunch](https://github.com/cloudqubes/number-crunch) application which is a simple HTTP server with two API endpoints.

 ![number-crunch application](/assets/images/k8s-ingress-number-crunch-app-only.png){: width="80%" }
 *number-crunch application*

 ## Deploying number-crunch on Kubernetes

-We are going to deploy this application with two replicas in to the Kubernetes cluster and expose to the outside world via ingress.
+We are going to deploy this application with two replicas in to the Kubernetes cluster and expose to the outside via ingress.

 ![number-crunch application deployment](/assets/images/k8s-ingress-number-crunch-1-without-prefix.png){: width="100%" }
 *number-crunch application deployment*

-We will use `kubectl` to deploy the application to the Kubernetes cluster.
+We will use `kubectl` to manage the Kubernetes resources.

 Copy this YAML manifest and paste it to `number-crunch-deployment.yml`.
 ```yaml